-With a vibrant nightlife, traditional cultural events, historical sites, breathtaking scenery in the suburbs, stunning edifies and monuments, fine architecture, sublime literary field, and modern amenities, it is no wonder that Dublin remains one of the most sought after European holiday destinations for visitors from all around the globe.
+With a vibrant nightlife, traditional cultural events, historical sites, breath taking scenery in the suburbs, stunning edifies and monuments, fine architecture, sublime literary field, and modern amenities, it is no wonder that Dublin remains one of the most sought after European holiday destinations for visitors from all around the globe.
 A very ancient city that has witnessed centuries of struggle, it has always been the center of social, economic, and cultural activities that shaped the history of Ireland.
-This small capital with massive reputation is a blend of heritage and self-indulgence and will definitely not disappoint you where you’ll perceive languages and stomach it up with foods from all four corners of the world.
+This small capital with massive reputation is a blend of heritage and selfindulgence and will definitely not disappoint you where you’ll perceive languages and stomach it up with foods from all four corners of the world.
 With stunning outdoor settings, inspiring cuisines, historical landmarks, notable museums, and cultural centers, the city also has much to offer in terms of leisure and entertainment.
 Head out with a Dubliner and you’ll spoilt for choice for a vivacious nightlife.
 We at Taxidio recommend these top 10 tourist attractions during your stay in Dublin, Ireland.

 An erstwhile prison which has been transformed into a museum, Kilmainham Gaol is a historical place and a must visit place in Dublin where many Irish revolutionaries were once imprisoned.
 There is an art gallery where paintings, sculptures, and jewelry of prisoners are on display.
 Other items in the collection include an original copy of the Proclamation of the Irish Republic, manuscripts, photographs, newspapers, weaponry, medals and uniforms.

 Christ Church Cathedral: